AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Modelling

-while $\langle g_{+,\rm off}\rangle$ is obtained by replacing $g_{+,\rm cen}$ with $g_{+,\rm off}$ in Eq.\ \eqref{eq:DR4_WL_model_centred}.
-The cluster sample purity, $\mathcal{P}_{\rm clu}$, in Eq.\ \eqref{eq:DR4_WL_model_centred} quantifies the suppression of the stacked weak-lensing signal due to false cluster detections.
-Furthermore, $\langle\mathcal{P}_{\rm bkg}\rangle$ is the effective background sample purity described in Sect.\ \ref{Sec_sys_2}, while $\langle \tilde{N}(\Delta \lambda^*_{\rm ob},\Delta z_{\rm ob})\rangle$ is similar to the expected number of clusters defined in Eq.\ \eqref{eq:counts_model}, except it does not include the correction for sample impurities.
-We remark that the contributions by halo triaxiality and projection effects are included in the covariance matrix, as discussed in Sect.\ \ref{sec:modelling:likelihood}. \\ The measurements presented in Sect.\ \ref{sec:DR4_measure} are performed under the assumption of a fiducial cosmology.
-To address geometric distortions arising from this assumption, $g_{+,\rm cen}$ in Eq.\ \eqref{eq:DR4_WL_model_centred} is evaluated at the test projected radius $R^{\rm test}$, expressed as follows
+The cluster sample purity, $\mathcal{P}_{\rm clu}$, in Eq.\ \eqref{eq:DR4_WL_model_centred} quantifies the suppression of the stacked weak-lensing signal due to false cluster detections, while $\langle\mathcal{P}_{\rm bkg}\rangle$ is the effective background sample purity, described in Sect.\ \ref{Sec_sys_2}.
+We remark that the contributions by halo triaxiality and projection effects were included in the covariance matrix, as discussed in Sect.\ \ref{sec:modelling:likelihood}. \\ The measurements presented in Sect.\ \ref{sec:DR4_measure} were performed under the assumption of a fiducial cosmology.
+To address geometric distortions arising from this assumption, $g_{+,\rm cen}$ in Eq.\ \eqref{eq:DR4_WL_model_centred} is evaluated at the test projected radius $R^{\rm test}$, expressed as

-where $\theta$ is the angular separation from the cluster centre, $R^{\rm fid}$ is the projected radius in the fiducial cosmology, while $D_{\rm l}^{\rm fid}$ and $D_{\rm l}^{\rm test}$ represent the angular diameter distance of the cluster in the fiducial and test cosmologies, respectively. \\ Lastly, we assume a log-linear model for the $c_{200}-M_{200}$ relation, which is defined as follows:
+where $\theta$ is the angular separation from the cluster centre, $R^{\rm fid}$ is the projected radius in the fiducial cosmology, while $D_{\rm l}^{\rm fid}$ and $D_{\rm l}^{\rm test}$ represent the angular diameter distance of the cluster in the fiducial and test cosmologies, respectively. \\ Lastly, we assumed a log-linear model for the $c_{200}-M_{200}$ relation, which is defined as

 where $M_{\rm piv}$ and $z_{\rm piv}$ are the same as those assumed in Eq.\ \ref{eq:scalingrelation}.
 As discussed in the following, $\log c_0$ is a free parameter in the analysis, while $c_M$ and $c_z$ are fixed to fiducial values.
 We point out that Eq.\ \eqref{eq:cM_rel} neglects the intrinsic scatter in the $\log c_{200}-\log M_{200}$ relation.
 In Sect.\ \ref{sec:DR4_results} we address the impact of this scatter on our results.